Mexico's Los Cabos braces for approaching Lorena, now a hurricane | CBC News

 Mexico's Los Cabos braces for approaching Lorena, now a hurricane

-2nd tropical storm, Mario, about 590 kilometres south of tip of the Baja peninsula
+Tropical storm Mario about 590 km south of tip of Baja Peninsula

 Owners pulled boats from the water and hauled them away on trailers, while shopkeepers put plywood over windows and doors as Hurricane Lorena bore down on Mexico's resort-studded Los Cabos area.